-Based in Scottsdale, Arizona, David Shapiro Law, PLLC, represents those injured by trucks including 18-wheeler trucks, tractor-trailers, semi-trucks, pick-up trucks, and other large motor vehicles.
+Based in Scottsdale, Arizona, Shapiro Law Team, represents those injured by trucks including 18-wheeler trucks, tractor-trailers, semi-trucks, pick-up trucks, and other large motor vehicles.
 Along with the severe injuries that are commonplace, there are a number of other issues involved.
 Attorneys for the trucking company, their insurance company, and other concerned corporate entities will send their Accident Response Teams to the collision scene not long after the first responders to start defending the trucking line to prevent the injured party from recovering fair compensation.
 If you were injured in a trucking accident, you need to seek medical care immediately and contact us as soon as possible after the truck-related crash so we can quickly begin our investigation and build our case against the responsible entities.

-At David Shapiro Law, PLLC, we handle the entire case from start to finish.
+At Shapiro Law Team, we handle the entire case from start to finish.
 You should hire a truck accident lawyer as soon as possible if you are injured in an 18-wheeler accident to give yourself the best chance of preserving critical evidence before it is destroyed.
 As soon as you call us, Scottsdale truck accident attorney David Shapiro will immediately call trucking accident experts and specialists such as an accident reconstructionist, biomechanical engineer, automotive/truck design expert, and others to inspect the scene, collect and document all of the roadway evidence.
 It goes without saying that in truck accidents, time is always of the essence.

 We conduct our own investigation of the truck accident to build our case.
 Along with examining the circumstances of the crash and whether it was driver error or an equipment defect, we also consider the following: